Choquequirao Trail 5D/4N

 Student Discount: $20 USD (Requires ISIC Card to qualify)

 Student Discounts apply to anyone who has a valid GREEN ISIC card at the time of the trek or is 16 years old or younger.
 For those using an ISIC card to receive the discount, we do need to see a copy of the card at booking.
 For those booking children 16 years old or younger, we need a copy of their passport at booking time.
 Please send all to email@example.com

-It’s always better contact us directly and confirm with our team before your booking.
-Once you are ready, please fill in our Booking Form and pay the Deposit of $200 US per person.
-Our office will email you back that day with your confirmation.
-We always send out confirmations, so if you don’t hear from us, check your spam or contact our office and we will resend.
+It’s always better contact us directly and confirm your trip with our team before booking.
+Once you are ready, please fill in our Booking Form and pay the $200 USD deposit per person.
+Our office will email you back that same day with your confirmation.
+We always send out confirmation invoices, so if you don’t hear from us, check your spam folder or contact our office directly, and we will resend them.

-We are so excited to take you on the Trail and thank you for your trust in us.
+Inka Trail Explorer would like to mention how excited we are to take you on the trail, and thank you for placing your trust in us.

-What do you need pack In your Dafle Bag
+What do you need pack in your Duffle Bag?